UW-Macrostrat/macrostrat/services/column-footprint-editor/README.md

 When creating a self-closing line to form a polygon, sometimes on save the ends separate.
 This was generally fixed when I tried closing them again.
 But maybe theres an easier way.

+Creating a new feature adds WAY more things to the change_set than there actually is.
+Closely related is the backend `clean_changeset` function.
+It needs to work better.

 ### Goals:

 Create a column version management system.
 Similar to git...
 Have a "compare" view to view two topology versions sideby side or on top.
 Metadata descriptions about project being edited..
 Total area of polygons.

 Have a info panel at top: what project, total area of polygons.

+Some component that shows the change_set with maybe the ability to undo them.

 Ability to switch between different projects and maybe even different drafts of projects.